 Express is a popular framework for building and running Node.js applications.
 You can scaffold (create) a new Express application using the Express Generator tool.
-The Express Generator is shipped as an npm module and installed by using the npm command-line tool
+The Express Generator is shipped as an npm module and can be run directly (without installation) by using the npm command-line tool

 --view pug --git parameters tell the generator to use the pug template engine (formerly known as

 To install all of the application's dependencies, go to the new folder and run